Please see below for a link to the interactive parking map or a printable PDF version.

 Parking Map (pdf)

 Online Parking Registration Process: Log into myDrake, Click on "Parking Tag Registration", follow on screen prompts.
-(Online portal will open for Fall permits on 8/3/2020.)
+(Online portal will open for Fall permits in July.)

 Please note that refunds for parking passes are not available after the add/drop period of the fall or spring semesters, and lost permits are not replaced free of charge.